 Payday loan businesses cause customers to become reliant on them because they charge large fees, and expect quick repayment of the money.
 This can make it difficult for a borrower to pay off the loan and still be able to meet monthly expenses.
 Many borrowers have loans at several different payday loan businesses, which worsens the situation.

 Payday loans should be avoided at all costs.
 If you need help turn to other sources first.
 Some credit unions and banks have begun to offer a similar service, but at much lower interest rates.
 The rates are usually comparable to a credit card around twenty percent.
+You may want to consider a salary advance loan through a bank or credit union.

 If you have been using payday loans, you need to stop immediately.
 You may need to make partial payments on your loans so you can begin to stop the cycle.
 You should make sure that you have food, pay your rent or house payment, and keep your power on.
 Then everything else should go to breaking the cycle.